ManjinderSingh3/Driver-Drowsiness-Detection-using-KNN-and-CNN/README.md

 - 5 means transition from awake state to slightly drowsy state.
 - 10 means person is feeling drowsy.

-__Note:__ AMong these 3 labels (0,5,10) I have only kept 0 and 10 labels as it is a Binary Classification problem.

 # Project Flow 🔗
 - First, frames are extracted from video dataset at a rate of one frame per second.